eduk8s-labs/lab-getting-started-with-octant/workshop/content/exercises/02-resource-categories.md

 ![Resource Categories](octant-resource-categories.png)

-Click on the **Overview->Workloads->Pods** category, or click on this [pods category](%console_url%/#/overview/namespace/%session_namespace%/workloads/pods) link.
+Click on the **Overview->Workloads->Pods** category.
 This will bring up a list of just the pods running in the namespace.

 ![Pods Category](octant-pods-category.png)